HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 * tabindex="0" places an element in the sequential keyboard focus order.
 Custom interactive elements and widgets should have tabindex="0" to ensure they are included in the focus sequence.
 * tabindex="-1" removes the element from the keyboard focus order but allows it to be focused programmatically via JavaScript.
-* A positive tabindex value overrides the default keyboard focus order, often leading to issues with [WCAG 2.4.3 \- Focus Order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html).
+* A positive tabindex value overrides the default keyboard focus order, often leading to issues with <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html">WCAG 2.4.3 \- Focus Order</a>.

 It's important to avoid placing non-interactive elements in the keyboard focus order, as this can be confusing for low-vision users.